 “All it took was patience and love,” Lori says, pointing to Teddy’s ultimate transformation into a healthy, happy dog, which is clearly evident in the huge difference between his first photograph and later pictures.

 Today, Lori helps out at her sister’s own animal rescue organization, which was founded to help Cavalier King Charles Spaniels, though this rewarding position has bred an unfortunate understanding.
-“I have come to realize that there are a lot of people that don’t want to adopt a rescue dog because they are ‘used’ dogs,” she says of the common misconception that rescued dogs aren’t as good as puppies purchased from a shop or breeder.
+“I have come to realize that there are a lot of people that don’t want to adopt a rescue dog because they are ‘used’ dogs,” she says, noting the misconception that rescued dogs aren’t as good as puppies from a shop or breeder.

 Regardless, Lori’s time with Teddy has only reaffirmed her commitment to animal rescue.